ZichenFrankFu/Backside_of_the_Moon/README.md

 *Sounds and Music*

 Different background music is played in different scenes.
+All background music is ambient and is played in loops.
+To make the game more juicy, we add a looping step sound whenever the player is walking, this include walking in every direction.
+We also add a sound when the player presses "F" to pick up items interactively.
+There is a positional sound associated with the monster, played every 5 FPS, and it is positioned so that it progresses forward.

 *Scene Transition*